-Red Dead Redemption 2’s map is massive and can be pretty overwhelming to look at when you’re just starting out.
+Red Dead Redemption 2’s huge map is coming to PC for the first time and can be pretty overwhelming to look at when you’re just starting out.

 From remote wilderness shacks to bustling cities, foggy swamps and dusty deserts to snowy peaked mountains, Red Dead Redemption 2’s map even has a few surprises you probably weren’t expecting to see at all, like the witches shack.